himorin/docsrv/00Readme.txt

 * To 0.5.3 from prior

 One table added: 'attribute'.
+One table modified: 'doc_reg.secure'.
-This table should be created by hand. (refer common.sql for schema) One disp_skin added: 'table.attribute' (refer docsrv_config.sql for data)
+This table should be created by hand. (refer common.sql for schema) One disp_skin added: 'table.attribute' (refer docsrv_config.sql for data) view_mime parameter added (rev. 173)

-* To rev 173 from prior

-view_mime parameter added